Baptist City Tabernacle: Heritage listing

 Baptist City Tabernacle was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The Baptist City Tabernacle, as the home of Brisbane's oldest Baptist congregation, is important in demonstrating the evolution of the Baptist Church in Queensland.

 The place is important because of its aesthetic significance.

-The Baptist City Tabernacle is important in exhibiting a range of aesthetic characteristics valued by the community, in particular:

-The Baptist City Tabernacle is significant for its contribution to the Brisbane townscape, Wickham Terrace and Upper Edward Street Streetscapes and as a city landmark.
+The Baptist City Tabernacle is important in exhibiting a range of aesthetic characteristics valued by the community, in particular it is significant for its contribution to the Brisbane townscape, Wickham Terrace and Upper Edward Street Streetscapes and as a city landmark.
 The composition of the building's architectural elements and the quality and craftsmanship of the timber joinery and leadlight contribute the Baptist City Tabernacle's aesthetic significance.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The Baptist City Tabernacle has a strong association with the Baptist Church, in Queensland, and has a special association with notable Brisbane architect Richard Gailey, as a major example of his ecclesiastical work.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The Baptist City Tabernacle has a strong association with the Baptist Church, in Queensland, and has a special association with notable Brisbane architect Richard Gailey, as a major example of his ecclesiastical work.